-As you can see from the most important specs listed above, the GTX 1650 doesn’t really look spectacular for a 2019 GPU.
-Not that you should expect a $150 GPU to blow your mind with on-paper specifications anyway.
-So, how does it actually fare in practice?
+As you can see from the most critical specs listed above, the GTX 1650 doesn’t look spectacular.
+Not that you should expect a $150 GPU to blow your mind with on-paper specifications, anyway.
+So, how does it turn out in practice?

-However, it is definitely disappointing in the memory department, as the card has only 4GB of GDDR5 RAM.
-Sadly, this won’t really cut it with 2019 video game graphics and it certainly won’t be able to handle resolutions higher than 1080p in more demanding games.
+However, it is disappointing in the memory department, as it only has 4GB of GDDR5 RAM.
+Sadly, this won’t cut it with 2023 video game graphics, and it certainly won’t be able to handle resolutions higher than 1080p in more demanding games.

 Value – Nvidia GTX 1650 vs AMD Radeon RX 570

-For a long time, Nvidia has dominated the high-end while AMD offered better value in the low-end and the mid-range.
-And this hasn’t changed with the latest budget Turing GPUs.
+For a long time, Nvidia has dominated the high-end while AMD offered better value in the low-end and mid-range.
+This hasn’t changed with the latest budget Turing GPUs.

-As you can see from the above Rock Paper Shotgun benchmark, the RX 570 can offer substantially better performance compared to the GTX 1650, though the performance understandably differs from game to game.
+As you can see from the above Rock Paper Shotgun benchmark, the RX 570 can offer substantially better performance in comparison to the GTX 1650.
+Of course, performance understandably differs from game to game, as always.
 You can check out a more thorough comparison of the two GPUs on Game Debate.

-So, all things considered, we’d have to say: no, the GTX 1650 is just not worth buying as long as there are Radeon GPUs out there that offer better value for your money.
+All things considered, we’d have to say that no, the GTX 1650 is just not worth buying as long as there are Radeon GPUs out there that offer better value for your money.

-As mentioned above, it is a decent GPU, but there is virtually no reason to choose it over the more powerful RX 570.
-Sure, there’s Nvidia’s proprietary features, but if you’re looking to get the most out of your investment with a budget gaming PC, we’d say the extra power trumps stuff like Ansel or G-Sync (what with G-Sync monitors being fairly expensive in their own right).
+It is a decent GPU, but there is virtually no reason to choose it over the more powerful RX 570.
+Sure, there’s Nvidia’s proprietary features.
+Still, if you’re looking to get the most out of your investment with a budget gaming PC, we’d say the extra power exceeds stuff like Ansel or G-Sync, with G-Sync monitors being relatively expensive in their own right.

-Alternatively, if you can squeeze in a few extra dollars, you could get an RX 580 or even the RX 590, as all of them are readily available at relatively low prices.
+Alternatively, if you can squeeze in a few extra dollars, you could get an RX 580 or even an RX 590, as all of them are readily available at relatively low prices.